SeyiAyo/pandabot/README.md

 # pandabot
- A simple Question and answer Chatbot witth BERT NLP
+ A simple Question and answer Chatbot with BERT NLP